makrai/notes/lin1909-sentc-embed-nneigh-overap.md

   * information retrieval (Salton and Buckley, 1988), and
   * open-domain question answering (Seo+ 2018)

-# 2 the N2O method motivated and explained
+# 2 The N2O method motivated and explained

 ## 2.1 Desiderata